 Our mission is to inspire and prepare every student for a successful future through academic excellence, active citizenship, and humanitarian ideals.
-See all the different ways our students are challenged and how they are thriving in this enriching environment.
+See all the different ways our students are challenged inside and outside the classroom and how they are thriving in this enriching environment.
+Whether on-campus or independently selected, these achievement are noteworthy and deserving of recognition.
 Want to send them congratulations?
-Email firstname.lastname@example.org, and we’ll pass it along!
+Email email@example.com, and we’ll pass it along!

 The Mathletics Team participated in the Regional Competition on Saturday, February 4th.
 Kareem, Owen, and Kennedy represented Topeka Collegiate.
 Two of them advanced to the finals, and competed in the Countdown, with Kareem placing 7th and Kennedy placing 8th.
 Congrats to these students and their coach, Mrs. Tamara Buche.